fbpx

 Prior attempts to control rabies include animal culling and vaccination.
 Culling animal populations did not lead to reduced infection.
 Rather, it raised significant economic, ecological and ethical concerns.
 Besides killing likely healthy animals, culling also isn’t cost-effective.

 Animal vaccination, on the other hand, can protect both animals and humans with minimal risk and reduced costs.
-Oral rabies vaccination of wildlife began during the 1970s with the distribution of vaccine-laden baits in the local environment. saw in rabies control among coyote, fox and raccoon populations in Europe and North America.
+Oral rabies vaccination of wildlife began during the 1970s with the distribution of vaccine-laden baits in the local environment. saw success in rabies control among coyote, fox and raccoon populations in Europe and North America.

 Two stray dogs playing with each other on a street